MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-policies.md

   ### <a name="restrictsignintopattern"></a>RestrictSigninToPattern

-  #### <a name="restrict-which-accounts-can-be-used-as-microsoft-edge-primary-accounts"></a>Restringir quais contas podem ser usadas como contas principais do Microsoft Edge
+  #### <a name="restrict-which-accounts-can-be-used-to-sign-in-to-microsoft-edge"></a>Restringir quais contas podem ser usadas para entrar no Microsoft Edge